 The training performances of the actor-critic, ApeX-DQN, and MADDPG models for 8 agents searching 50 targets in $40\times40$ grid worlds are shown in Figure \ref{fig_training_performance}.
 The average episode reward, episode length, number of collisions between agents, and number of collisions with obstacles all contribute to the reward received by agents as given in Table \ref{tbl_reward_function_sos} and thus the agents' training, while the episode search rate is not part of the reward function and is presented to illustrate the effectiveness of the training.

 The actor-critic model has the best training performance in terms of convergence speed, the final converged values, and the stability of the training performance.
 In contrast, both MADDPG and ApeX-DQN are influenced more by the random seeds in the training.
 MADDPG oscillates severely during the training process.
-Regarding ApeX-DQN, we observed that the convergence speed is not the most important metric since its performance may degrade and diverge badly with a faster convergence speed.
-Therefore, we chose the parameters that enabled ApeX-DQN's performance to improve steadily; the final performance is proven to be better than the best training performance of the methods with faster convergence that later degrade.
+Regarding to ApeX-DQN, we observed that the convergence speed is not the most important metric since its performance may degrade and diverge badly with a faster convergence speed.
+Therefore, we chose the parameters that enable ApeX-DQN's performance to improve steadily, the final performance of which is proven to be better than the best training performance of the parameters with faster convergence that later degrade.

 Second, we compare a single agent's searching performance in the $20\times20, 40\times40, 60\times60$, and $80\times80$ grid worlds with 5 targets in Figure \ref{fig_single_searcher}.
-With the increase in the environment size and the sparsity of targets, the performances of all policies change accordingly, and the actor-critic searcher is always the best.
+With the increase of the environment size and the sparsity of targets, the performances of all policies change accordingly, and the actor-critic searcher is always the best.
 For the random-walk searcher, the environment size has little influence on its performance due to its local random movements, which take longer to explore farther regions.
 For the systematic searcher, when the environment size is too large to allow it to perform a complete systematic search in a limited time, its performance is slightly better than that of the random-walk searcher.
 Therefore, compared with a complete searcher, the actor-critic searcher has better performance in searching targets in a limited time in most scenarios.